A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Application: finding the Stokes multiplier

 We integrating in $u$ along cycle $\mathcal{C}$ surrounding two or three singularities, and use the notation \eqref{eq:eqJLu}.
 Since $u^2$ is single-valued we get

-the same as \eqref{sna0}, \eqref{xna0} except for the fact that $R^2$ is now quartic.
+the same as the case for P$_1$ except for the fact that $R^2$ is now quartic.
 The leading order constants of motion are of the same form as those for P$_1$.
 We leave this analysis for a different paper.